June 2025 Can't-Miss Events

 2025 Juneteenth Festival

-Bailey Park and BioTech Place host a vibrant day of music, dance, art, and culture at the region's largest Juneteenth celebration.
-Enjoy vendors, exhibits, and kids’ activities.
-Free admission.
-1–8 p.m.
-See a full preview of the event, including scheduled performers, in our Guide to Juneteenth.
+Bailey Park and BioTech Place host a vibrant day of music, dance, art, and culture at the region's largest Juneteenth party.
+Enjoy shopping, crafts, exhibits, kids’ activities, and multiple food trucks and vendors.
+Free.
+1–8 p.m. **See more details, including headlining performers, our Juneteenth Guide.

 June 21

 The town of Lewisville kicks off summer at this annual party at Shallowford Square.
 Enjoy bites from local food trucks, live music, and refreshing drinks from Medaloni Cellars, Incendiary Brewing, and Old Nick Williams Distillery.
-Free admission.
+Free.
 6–9 p.m.

 June 26–28